CorrelAid/hugo-website/content/en/nonprofits/_index.md

 We are currently working on content showcasing our previous projects.
 So stay tuned.
 If you are German-speaking, you can listen to [this episode](https://soundcloud.com/correlaid_podcast/about-correlaid-automatisierte-reportgenerierung-fur-die-weltladen) of our podcast CorrelTalk where project team member Gideon and Annegret of the Weltladen Dachverband talk about the project we did on automation of reporting processes.

+## Testimonials

+{{< testimonial
+    contact="Anna Saraste"
+    organisation="European Youth Parliament"
+    image="eyp.jpg"
+>}}
+    It was a very, very positive experience for us.
+It was amazing insight that CorrelAid brought and was super practical.
+On our limited budget, we would never have been able to afford this.
+I think what the group does is outstanding.
+There should be more like this.
+{{< /testimonial >}}

+{{< testimonial
+    contact="Claire Samtleben"
+    organisation="Diskutier-Mit-Mir"
+    image="diskutier-mit-mir.jpg"
+>}}
+    By working with Correlaid we got new perspectives on our project.
+    For the further development of Diskutier-Mit-Mir that was very helpful!
+{{< /testimonial >}}

+{{< testimonial
+    contact="Ivo (Product Manager)"
+    organisation="ProjectTogether"
+    image="ivo-project-together.jpg"
+>}}
+    The cooperation with CorrelAid gave us fascinating insights into what is possible with data analysis.
+{{< /testimonial >}}

 ## FAQ
 ### How much does it cost?